Undergraduate Course

 As well as being world-class academics, our mathematics staff are award-winning teachers.
 Many of our staff have won national or regional awards for lecturing, and many of them are qualified and accredited teachers – something which is very rare at a university.

-Our department is committed to providing you with the academic support you need to succeed.
+Our School is committed to providing you with the academic support you need to succeed.
 Our flexible policy means some staff are always available, whilst others maintain regular drop-in times.
 Staff are always happy to arrange appointments for longer discussions, and no issue is too big or too small.

 Our innovative research groups are working on a broad range of collaborative areas tackling real-world issues.
 Here are a few examples: